Fernglen logo

 Nikau Tree Fern Gully

-Well maintained walking tracks provide an excellent opportunity to observe many interesting species including two 300 year old kauri and ancient rimus clothed in epiphytes.
+Well maintained walking tracks provide an excellent opportunity to observe many interesting species including very old kauri and rimu.
+Many species are labelled with botanical, Māori and common names.

 Silver Fern